 If your clinician feels you would benefit from Continuity of Care they can discuss this with you and record this on your notes in order to alert the reception staff when an appointment is made.

 The receptionist should ideally then book you an appointment with the GP/Nurse who has requested the Continuity of Care.
 Sometimes it may be impossible (e.g. due to sickness or holiday) for one GP/Nurse to see you for your needs.
 However, the GP/Nurse will be able to offer you a team of clinicians who will be familiar with your care requirements to enable ongoing Continuity of Care.

 In many cases, Continuity of Care may only be needed for a particular episode of care but this again can be discussed with the relevant GP/Nurse.

 Also, currently, all acute/emergency appointments will still need to be booked into our “on the day” clinic with the duty clinicians.

-Since introducing Continuity of Care 3 months ago, we currently have 25 patients on the register who are benefitting from this initiative.
+The Continuity of Care strategy is continuing to progress.
+We now have over 50 patients on the register that are benefitting from this initiative.

 Progress has been made with this program thanks to the support of our Patient Participation Group who regularly promote this service.